 The Trustees have assessed whether the use of the going concern assumption is appropriate in preparing these financial statements.
-The Trustees have made this assessment in respect to a period of one year from the date of approval of these financial statements and have considered the impact of the coronavirus pandemic on the charity's operations with a focus on forecasts and projections in light of the pressures on income.
-The Trustees have concluded there is a degree of uncertainty around specific income streams for 2020/21; however, there is a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future and cost savings measures have been introduced.
+The Trustees have made this assessment in respect to a period of one year from the date of approval of these financial statements and have considered the ongoing impact of the coronavirus pandemic and challenging operating environment on the charity's operations with a focus on forecasts and projections in light of the pressures on income.
+The Trustees have concluded there is a degree of uncertainty around specific income streams for 2022; however, there is a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future and cost savings measures have been introduced.

 The Charity has a diverse range of funding streams and is developing specific areas such as individual giving.
 A portfolio of events both face to face and virtual is in place and new activities have been added throughout the year.
-Consideration has been made of future local and regional lockdowns and extended ban on face-to-face interactions.

-Based on these reviews, the Trustees consider that despite the challenges of the COVID-19 pandemic, the charity has adequate resources to continue in operational existence for at least 12 months from the date of this report.
+Based on these reviews, the Trustees consider that despite the challenging operating environment, the charity has adequate resources to continue in operational existence for at least 12 months from the date of this report.
 Accordingly, they continue to adopt the going concern basis of accounting in preparing the financial statements.